 Yesterday I created a new Shiny app for estimating the gravimetric energy density of Li-S cells based on ten different parameters of the materials that make up those cells.
-You can find the page describing it the app here (or you can jump straight to the app here.

 I wrote some accompanying text giving some background to the app – more specifically about the gap between theory and practice and why wild promises surrounding new battery technologies never seem to come true.
 That page got a bit long, so I’ve split off that text into this post.
 It’s still a bit long, but I hope it can be of some interest!